 Rhiannon | Edited by Gary

-There's cherry blossom in the air and although it may feel as though the kids have only just gone back to school, they'll need entertaining once again this Easter half-term.
-There’s no need to break the bank though, our guide is jam-packed with free and cheap activities to keep the little ones entertained, plus deals and tricks for cheap family days out.
+School's out for summer which means the kids need entertaining over the long summer break.
+There’s no need to break the bank though, as our guide is jam-packed with free and cheap activities to keep little ones and teens entertained, plus deals and tricks for cheap family days out.

 The great outdoors